x-square/data_analytics/23-12-data-analytics.md

 ### The power of multiple conditions

 For data analysts, the real power of Boolean logic comes from being able to combine multiple conditions in a single statement.
-For example, if you wanted to filter for shoes that were grey or pink, and waterproof, you could construct a Boolean statement such as `IF ((Color = "Grey") OR (Color = "Pink")) AND (Waterproof = "True")`.
+For example, if you wanted to filter for shoes that were grey or pink, and waterproof, you could construct a Boolean statement such as `IF ((Color = 'Grey') OR (Color = 'Pink')) AND (Waterproof = 'True')`.
 Notice that you can use parentheses to group your conditions together.

 Whether you are doing a search for new shoes or applying this logic to your database queries, Boolean logic lets you create multiple conditions to filter your results.